TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 === Limitations and Insights <mm_kd_limitations>
-While the proposed methods is an efficient way to traing comparatively small multimodal models, and can easily be adapted to other modalities, e.g. audio, it has two main limitations.
+While the proposed method is an efficient way to traing comparatively small multimodal models, and can easily be adapted to other modalities, e.g. audio, it has two main limitations.

 First, our method relies on knowledge distillation of a self-supervised image model as the teacher.
 The fact that there